tom-halpin/pe-dojo-book/content/004j-conclusion.md

 - Understand _"Universal Imports Group's"_ recommended Product Engineering practices.

-- Introduce or improve your Product Engineering practices.
+- Introduce or improve your teams' Product Engineering practices.

 - Create an environment which enables your team to better influence the products they are responsible for.